Choosing the Right Personal Injury Attorney After an Accident

 When discussing your claim with a lawyer, meeting with them in person is best.
 You should bring copies of all documents related to your claim, including your police report, medical bills, loss of income information, and correspondence with the insurance company.

 An initial consultation with a personal injury lawyer is usually free of charge.
-Ask a few basic questions in your first interview with the lawyer.
+Ask a few basic questions in your first interview with the lawyer to see if they're a good fit.

 General Experience